App47/enchilada/README.md

 This is a simple code base that allows you to quickly bulk add users into the App47 System.
 Right now, the supported format is an Excel file (see an example file in the `etc/` directory).
 All that's needed is a user's name, email, and an auto-approve flag (true or false are accepted values).
 Finally, you'll need your App47 Account's API token, which can be found in the Account section of the Dashboard.

+## How to use Enchilada

+Enchilada is simple: there is a sample Excel file in the `etc/` directory.
+This file has 3 columns: name, email, and an auto-approve flag.
+Simply fill this file in with user data -- you can put as many rows containing user data as you need.

+Next, obtain your App47 Account Management API token.
+You can find this in the Account section of the App47 Dashboard -- you should see an API tab.
+In that tab, you'll find a token (it'll look something like ZSUWSDOtxOdqpzJ9u2A4QIg; that is, it'll be a random sequence of characters).

+With your Excel file and token handy, you can then add users by simply typing at the command line:

+`ruby whole_enchilada.rb -f <path_to_your_excel_file> -t <your_api_token>`

+You might see some warnings in the output pertaining to your Excel file (especially if you reuse the sample one) to the effect of "WARN   may not be a valid OLE2 structured storage file" -- you can safely ignore them.

+If you have any issues, please feel free to contact App47 support at support AT app47.com.

 ## Requirements

 * Ruby 1.9.2